 1. Medical Cannabis

-Cannabinoids have anti-inflammatory and neuroprotective qualities, which may be helpful in the treatment of neurodegenerative disorders, such as Alzheimer’s, multiple sclerosis (MS), Parkinson’s disease, and amyotrophic lateral sclerosis (ALS).
+Cannabinoids may help to treat neurodegenerative disorders such as Alzheimer’s, MS, Parkinson’s, and ALS by reducing inflammation and protecting nerve cells.
 Because the endocannabinoid system is responsible for maintaining homeostasis, it may also help protect the body against environmental stressors and toxins.
 Studies show it may also boost brain function.

 Common neurodegenerative diseases, including ALS, MS, Parkinson’s disease, Huntington’s disease, and Alzheimer’s disease, are qualifying conditions for medical marijuana in many states.
 If you’re interested in medical cannabis for the treatment of your symptoms, book an appointment with a Heally doctor in your state to get your medical ID card.